Custom Tempered Glass

 Just because you find tiny imperfections in the glass does not mean that it is fake.
 On the contrary, those imperfections are likely signs that you are dealing with tempered glass instead of ordinary annealed glass.

 Looking for imperfections is one of the best ways to identify the type of glass once it is installed.
 After all, after installation, the edges and any bugs are no longer accessible.
-However, during the tempering process, small particles can be melted into the glass or scratch the glass.
+However, during the tempering process, small particles can be melted into the glass or scratched the glass.
 Hence, if you identify any of these in your glass, it is very likely tempered.

 View through Polarized Sunglasses against the Sun